Transfer Student FAQ

 Q: Are my transfer credits negotiable?

 A: Transfer credit evaluations are completed according to the LIM College Transfer Credit Guidelines.
-If you would like to discuss your evaluation, please contact the Transfer Coordinator.
+If you would like to discuss your evaluation, please contact the Coordinator of Transfer Services.

 Q: Why didn't all of my credits transfer?

 A: Reviewing the Transfer Credit Guidelines may assist in understanding why a course did not transfer.
-Of course, any and all questions can be directed towards the Transfer Coordinator.
+Of course, any and all questions can be directed towards the Coordinator of Transfer Services.

 Q: How are my courses evaluated?